unikraft/docs/content/en/community/hackathons/sessions/complex-applications/content/Work-Items_02.-SQLite-New-Filesystem-(Tutorial).md

 The InitRD filesystem can load only [cpio archives](https://www.ibm.com/docs/en/zos/2.2.0?topic=formats-cpio-format-cpio-archives).
 In order to load our SQLite script into InitRD, we need to create a cpio out of it.
 This can be achieved in the following way:

-Create a folder, move the SQLite script in it, and `cd `in it.
+Create a folder, move the SQLite script in it, and `cd` into it.

 After that we run the following command: